Sol Duc Falls, Lover’s Lane Loop, Deer Lake, and Mink Lake

 Mink Lake Trail, Olympic National Park, Washington.

-The verdant woodland about the falls and lakes hosts a plethora of spring and summer wildflowers, including, first column, top to bottom, evergreen huckleberries (Vaccinium ovatum), two-leaved false Solomon’s seals (Maianthemum dilatatum), and common beargrass (Xerophyllum tenax); second column, top to bottom, white avalanche-lilies (Erythronium montanum), Pacific trilliums (Trillium ovatum var. ovatum), and Smith’s fairy bells or fairy lanterns (Prosartes smithii); third column, top to bottom, western bunchberries (Cornus unalaschkensis), salmonberries (Rubus spectabilis), and strawberry brambles (Rubus pedatus); fourth column, top to bottom, vanillaleaves, or, sweets-after-death (Achlys triphylla) and Scouler’s fumeworts (Corydalis scouleri); fifth column, top to bottom, white marsh marigolds (Caltha leptosepala), broadleaf lupines (Lupinus latifolius var. subalpinus), and pioneer violets (Viola glabella); sixth column, top to bottom, shootingstars (Primula spp.), marsh violets (Viola palustris), and star-flowered false Solomon’s seals (Maianthemum stellatum); and seventh column, top to bottom, Pacific bleeding hearts (Dicentra formosa), plumed false Solomon’s seals (Maianthemum racemosum), and fool’s-huckleberries (Rhododendron menziesii).
+The verdant woodland about the falls and lakes hosts a plethora of spring and summer wildflowers, including, first column, top to bottom, evergreen huckleberries (Vaccinium ovatum), two-leaved false Solomon’s seals (Maianthemum dilatatum), and common beargrass (Xerophyllum tenax); second column, top to bottom, white avalanche-lilies (Erythronium montanum), Pacific trilliums (Trillium ovatum var. ovatum), and Smith’s fairy bells or fairy lanterns (Prosartes smithii); third column, top to bottom, western bunchberries (Cornus unalaschkensis), salmonberries (Rubus spectabilis), and strawberry brambles (Rubus pedatus); fourth column, top to bottom, vanillaleaves, or, sweets-after-death (Achlys triphylla) and Scouler’s fumeworts (Corydalis scouleri); fifth column, top to bottom, white marsh marigolds (Caltha leptosepala), broadleaf lupines (Lupinus latifolius var. subalpinus), and pioneer, or, stream violets (Viola glabella); sixth column, top to bottom, shootingstars (Primula spp.), marsh violets (Viola palustris), and star-flowered false Solomon’s seals (Maianthemum stellatum); and seventh column, top to bottom, Pacific bleeding hearts (Dicentra formosa), plumed false Solomon’s seals (Maianthemum racemosum), and fool’s-huckleberries (Rhododendron menziesii).

 Sol Duc Falls Trail — Lover’s Lane Loop, Deer Lake Trail, and Mink Lake Trail, Olympic National Park, Washington.